David-kdw/school_information_webapp/README.md

 7. Login again into jenkins and go to manage jenkins, the configure system
 8. Scroll down until Docker builder and under Docker URL server REST API URL, insert tcp://localhost:2375 to enable communication between jenkins ans docker andt that is all.

 >Adding repository polling on GitHub
 Go to your repository on GitHub, then go to Settings > Webhooks > Add webhook
 ![Git repo webhook](/static/img/git1.webp)
 In Payload URL add your Jenkins server address, adding **/github-webhook/** at the final, to look like: http://{IP Jenkins Server}:8080/github-webhook/
-In our case we are deploying on loaclhost so it should be **http://localhost:8080/github-webhook/** In Content type, choose application/json, Leave Secret blank Choose in which events you want to trigger the webhook( on push) Check the Active checkbox
+In our case we are deploying on loaclhost so it should be **http://localhost:8080/github-webhook/** Be sure there is your local host URL is reachable over the public Internet.
+Otherwise check your firewall options.
+In Content type, choose application/json, Leave Secret blank Choose in which events you want to trigger the webhook( on push) Check the Active checkbox